helltf/helltfbot-v2/README.md

 ### Testing (TDD)
 My aim for this is towards building a maintainable and well-developed project, which is why I have chosen to try following test-driven development using [Jasmine](https://www.npmjs.com/package/jasmine) and cover as much of the code as possible with tests.
 At this point there are only unit and integration tests implemented, something that might change in the future.
+In version [1.4.0](https://github.com/helltf/helltfbot-v2/releases/tag/v1.4.0) Jasmine has been replaced by [Jest](https://jestjs.io), which will be the test framework for the future.

 #### Unit Tests